-An auditor is a person who is appointed by business enterprises for an independent analysis of their accounting records and financial statements, and thereby issue a report about the accuracy and reliability of financial statements based on the local laws of the country in which the enterprise operates.
+An auditor is a person who is appointed by business enterprise for an independent analysis of their accounting records and financial statements.
+And thereby issue a report about the accuracy and reliability of financial statements based on the local laws of the country in which the enterprise operates.

 Types of Auditors